turistu/dropbearx/README.md

   scripts using background processes, and allows for passing the stdin/out fd to kernel modules (like nbd or usbib) or to other processes via `SCM_RIGHTS`.
 - allow `-i` (inetd mode) of the server to be combined with `-E`.
+- send an empty string instead of `vt100` for `TERM` if it wasn't set in the environment

 and some fixes for:
 - cross-compiling for and using it on android